rki-mf1/ont-methylation/README.md

 ### Running the pipeline on metagenomic data

-It is also possible to run the pipeline starting from metagenomic data, using the `-meta` option.
+It is also possible to run the pipeline starting from metagenomic data, using the `--meta` option.
 In this scenario, the assembly and binning must be performed separately before running the pipeline.
 The pipeline expects the following inputs:

 1. A **BAM file** produced by Dorado containing basecalled reads with modification information.
 2. A **FASTA file** containing the polished assembly of the metagenome.